Webs and canonical bases in degree two: Acknowledgements

 This project began during at the 2014 Cluster Algebras AMS MRC where we collaborated with Darlayne Addabbo, Eric Bucher, Sam Clearman, Laura Escobar, Ian Le, Ningning Ma, Suho Oh, and Hannah Vogel on a problem proposed by Thomas Lam and David Speyer.
-In particular, we had already conjectured Theorem~\ref{thm:main2} and recognized the importance of Definition~\ref{defn:intervals} at at that time, see \cite[Appendix]{FLL}.
+In particular, we had already conjectured Theorem~\ref{thm:main2} and recognized the importance of Definition~\ref{defn:intervals} at that time, see \cite[Appendix]{FLL}.
 We thank all of the above people for their contribution and thank especially Ian Le for many conversations which influenced our approach to this topic.
+We also thank the anonymous referee for helpful suggestions for improving the exposition and correctness.